History, Vision, Mission, and Goals

 Mission

-The Canadian SADS Foundation is committed to saving the lives of children and young adults who are genetically predisposed to sudden death due to heart rhythm abnormalities, and providing a wide-range of programs and support to these families.
+The Canadian SADS Foundation is committed to saving the lives of children and young adults who are genetically predisposed to sudden death due to heart rhythm or heart muscle abnormalities. and providing a wide-range of programs and support to these families.

-The Foundation’s programs also focus on promoting awareness of the “The Warning Signs” for inherited cardiac rhythm disorders, which are:
+“The Warning Signs” for inherited cardiac rhythm disorders are:

-• Fainting (syncope) or seizure resulting from emotional excitement, emotional distress, or startle;
+• Fainting (syncope) or seizure during exercise, excitement, or startle;

 • A family history of unexpected sudden death during physical activity or during a seizure, or any other unexplained sudden death of an otherwise healthy young person.